Facebook Pixel How to Pose Bands: The Ultimate Guide

 Alex Crescioni

-The key with instruments, however, is to ensure that the instrument does not cover any important parts of the musician’s body such as their face!
+The key with an instrument, however, is to ensure that it doesn’t cover any important parts of the musician’s body, such as their face!
 The instrument should fit in very organically and not feel forced or uncomfortable.
 It’s okay to have the band member pose with, say, a guitar hanging just a bit lower than they play it – as long as everything looks natural.

 Ace Von Johnson

-Commonly, I have the musician play the instrument to feel more comfortable with the lens being there.
-Often, those candid moments look amazing.
+I often have the musician play the instrument to feel more comfortable with the lens being there.
+Those candid moments frequently look amazing.

 Arielle Silver

-Posing an odd number of people in a band is arguably the easiest (outside of a solo musician).
+Posing an odd number of people in a band is arguably the easiest (excluding solo musicians).
 This is because you can adhere to many of the traditional (and very effective) band poses, such as the “U” formation, the “V” formation, and anything else that pushes the lead member to the front.
-The lead member that stands in front of the rest is a great baseline to use to pose the remaining band members.
-Moreover, you tend to keep your composition more even on either side as a result.

 Athanasia

-The addition of instruments might seem daunting, but this is a brilliant opportunity to use the lines of the instruments to have your viewer’s eyes move around the frame.
-As well as that, this allows you to use the instruments as a way to direct the attention to the lead of the band.
+Some bands will want to include their instruments in the shots.
+While the addition of instruments might seem daunting, this is a brilliant opportunity to use the lines of the instruments to have your viewer’s eyes move around the frame.
+This also allows you to use the instruments to direct attention to the lead of the band.

 Zeistencroix

-The most common even-number band is two.
-I love posing two-person bands.
-There is such a dynamic range of posing you can do.
+The most common even-numbered band is two.
+I love posing two-person bands, as there is such a dynamic range of posing you can do.
 The connection between each member in a two-person band is also really cool and unique.
-There are lots to play off here.
-Honestly, get as quirky with this as possible!
+There is lots to play off here, and I recommend you get as quirky with this as possible!

 Batfarm

-An added benefit to two-people bands is that they don’t take up much space.
+An added benefit to two-person bands is that they don’t take up much space.
 Whether you’re in a studio or an outdoor location, two people take up less space than three or more.
-You can fit in a lot of wickedly cool shots in smaller spots.
+You can create a lot of wickedly cool shots in smaller spots.

 Ascent

-The main things to remember are that both members need an even amount of attention in the images.
+The main thing to remember is that both members need an even amount of attention in the images.
 Don’t try to have one overpower the other.
-It doesn’t look right in an image.
+It won’t look right in the photos.

 Our Dying World

 The addition of a prop is an excellent idea to even out the composition.
-I like to pose even-number bands in a more square-ratio (and this isn’t just because of the rise of Instagram).
+I like to pose even-numbered bands in a more square ratio (and this isn’t just because of the rise of Instagram).
 This gives you more options for dynamic posing and is a good baseline to help pose even-numbered bands.

-Much like with just the band members themselves, use the addition of instruments to comply with a square posing ratio even further.
+Use the addition of instruments to comply with a square posing ratio even further.
 If you pose everyone straight, make sure that you have enough room for the guitar and bass necks.
-You can play with levels here too, like in the example image below.
+You can play with levels here, too, like in the example image below.

 Our Dying World

 • Straight backs!
 Pay attention to your client’s back and shoulders.
-If they are arching, straighten them out unless you’re going way more vogue and odd.
+If they are arching, straighten them out unless you’re going for a more vogue and odd look.
 In that case, over-exaggerate the arch.

 Alex Crescioni

-• Make sure there is nothing in anyone’s pockets.
+• Empty pockets.
+Make sure there is nothing in anyone’s pockets.
 You will thank me for this one in the editing room.

-• Don’t allow someone’s pose to block out a key part of another person’s body.
+• Avoid blocking.
+Don’t allow someone’s pose to block out a key part of another person’s body.

 Brandon Rage

-• For the “stretching arms towards camera” pose, have the band member cheat and keep the arm lower.
+• Cheat the “stretching arms towards the camera” pose.
+Have the band member cheat and keep the arm lower.
 It may feel counterintuitive, but if they stretch out towards you organically, their face will be blocked.

-• Pay attention to how poses cast shadows on oneself and the people around them.
+• Mind the shadows.
+Pay attention to how poses cast shadows on the person posing as well as the people posing around them.

-In conclusion, all great posing arrangements start with a deep understanding of what your client is wanting and needing.
-Don’t be afraid to have some fun with it, but keep everything cool, flattering, and most of all – epic.
-This is the music industry after all!
+All great posing arrangements start with a deep understanding of what your client wants and needs.
+Don’t be afraid to have some fun with it, but keep everything cool, flattering, and most of all, epic.
+This is the music industry, after all!

 Do you have any other tips to add to this guide for posing bands in photography?
 If so, please share with us in the comments below (and your band photos)!